Proof mining in $L^p$ spaces: Abstract

 \section{Abstract}

 We obtain an equivalent implicit characterization of $L^p$ Banach spaces that is amenable to a logical treatment.
 Using that, we obtain an axiomatization for such spaces into a higher-order logical system, the kind of which is used in proof mining, a research program that aims to obtain the hidden computational content of mathematical proofs using tools from mathematical logic.
+As an aside, we obtain a concrete way of formalizing $L^p$ spaces in positive-bounded logic.
 The axiomatization is followed by a corresponding metatheorem in the style of proof mining.
-We illustrate its use with an application, namely the derivation of the standard modulus of uniform convexity.
+We illustrate its use with the derivation for this class of spaces of the standard modulus of uniform convexity.

 2010 {\it Mathematics Subject Classification}: 03F10; 46B25; 46E30.

 {\em Keywords:} Proof mining; $L^p$ spaces; Uniform convexity; Metatheorems.